 What you will need

-Open the hood of your Audi.
-The hood release is located under the dashboard on the driver's side.
+- Open the hood of the Audi.
+The hood release is located under the dashboard on the driver’s side.

 Locate the mass airflow sensor next to the engine air filter.

-- Unplug the electrical connector from your Audi mass airflow sensor.
-Press the connector then pull it to unplug it from the MAF sensor.
+- Unplug the electrical connector from the Audi mass airflow sensor.
+Press the connector, then pull it to unplug it from the MAF sensor.